 The European Council considers that efforts should be undertaken to strengthen mutual trust and render more efficient the principle of mutual recognition in the area of detention.
 Efforts to promote the exchange of best practices should be pursued and implementation of the European Prison Rules, approved by the Council of Europe, supported.
-Issues such as alternatives to imprisonment, pilot projects on detention, social rehabilitation of detainees and best practices in prison management could also be addressed.
+Issues such as alternatives to imprisonment, pilot projects on detention and best practices in prison management could also be addressed.
 The European Commission is invited to reflect on this issue further within the possibilities offered by the Lisbon Treaty.

-3.3 Developing a core of common standards
+3.3 Developing a core of common minimum rules

-The Treaty provides that, where necessary to facilitate mutual recognition, the Union may adopt common minimum standards.
+To the extent necessary to facilitate mutual recognition of judgments and judicial decisions and police and judicial cooperation in criminal matters, the Union may adopt common minimum rules.
 The European Council considers that a certain level of approximation of laws is necessary to foster a common understanding of issues among judges and prosecutors, and hence to enable the principle of mutual recognition to be applied properly, taking into account the differences between legal traditions and systems of Member States.